OPENDAP/hyrax-docker/README.md

 Using Hyrax docker
 ------------------

-There is duplicate setup for making it run.
+There is duplicate setup for making the containers build and  run.
 It can be driven by docker-compose or ansible (with duplicate embedded docker-compose syntax).
 The containers could be run separately but the olfs service would need to be reconfigured to find a bes.

 Environment variables
 ---------------------